St. Augustine Genealogical Society

 Section 1 – Standing Committees

-Besides the Program and Membership Committees, the nature of the remaining Standing Committees and their duties shall be flexible so as to reflect the current and future needs of the SOCIETY.
-As a result, the creation of each Standing Committee shall be made by the President in concert with the Executive Committee and listed in a Standing Committee Exhibit along with their respective duties.
+The nature of the Standing Committees and their duties shall be flexible so as to reflect the current and future needs of the SOCIETY.
+As a result, the creation of each Standing Committee shall be made by the President in concert with the Executive Committee and listed in the Policy and Procedure Manual along with their respective duties.

 The Chair of each Standing Committee shall be appointed by the President within four weeks after the close of each Annual Meeting.
 The term shall be two years or until successors are appointed, and an indefinite number of reappointments is permissible.
 The Chair of each committee will choose the committee members and the President shall be an ex-officio member of each committee.
 A Standing Committee Chair failing to perform their assigned duties may be dismissed by the Executive Committee and a new Chair appointed.